Bhavani073006/ai-cyber-awareness-platform/README.md

-# AI Cyber Awareness Platform
+# An AI-Driven Social Engineering Attack Simulation and Employee Cybersecurity Awareness Enhancement Framework for Modern Organizations

 ## Overview

-AI Cyber Awareness Platform is a cybersecurity web application that helps organizations detect phishing attacks and improve employee security awareness.
-The system monitors when employees interact with suspicious links and warns the organization about potential security risks.
+This project is a cybersecurity web application designed to simulate social engineering attacks and improve employee cybersecurity awareness within organizations.
+The system helps detect when employees interact with suspicious or phishing links and provides alerts to administrators or managers.

-## How the Project Works

-In an organization, employees may accidentally enter company credentials into phishing websites.
-This platform detects such activity and analyzes the link to determine whether it is safe or risky.

-If an employee enters company details in a phishing link, the system:

-1. Detects the suspicious link.
-2. Generates a risk score based on the threat level.
-3. Displays a warning that the link is risky.
-4. Sends an alert to the manager dashboard indicating that an employee attempted to log in through a suspicious link.

-This helps organizations identify phishing attacks early and prevent data breaches.
+The platform analyzes user activity and generates a **risk score** when employees enter sensitive company information into potentially harmful links.
+This helps organizations identify vulnerabilities and prevent data breaches caused by social engineering attacks.

 ## Features

 * Phishing link detection
-* Risk score calculation
-* Manager dashboard alerts
-* Employee security monitoring
+* Employee interaction monitoring
+* Risk score generation for suspicious activities
+* Alerts for risky login attempts
-* Cybersecurity awareness system
+* Cybersecurity awareness improvement

-## Project Structure

-instance/ – Application instance folder templates/ – HTML pages for the web interface
-.env – Environment configuration file app.py – Main Flask application database.db – Database for storing user and alert data requirements.txt – Python dependencies
+* Simple dashboard for monitoring activity

+## How the System Works

+1. Employees access links during their work activities.
+2. If a user enters company credentials into a suspicious or phishing link, the system analyzes the link.
+3. The system evaluates the threat level and calculates a **risk score**.
+4. If the link is considered dangerous, the system flags it as a **risk link**.
+5. Alerts are generated so managers can monitor and take action.

 ## Technologies Used